 However, in the heat of the moment, it can be tough to think clearly and logically.
 So, we’ve also included a list of things that the IRS and its PCA collectors will, by law, never do in order to get you to pay up.

 IRS Private Collection Agencies Will Never Tell You to Pay Them With Non-Credit or Debit Cards

 According to the IRS’ consumer guidelines for private debt collection, the four PCAs will never, under any circumstances, ask you to pay all or part of your debt via a “prepaid debit, iTunes or gift card.”

-As we mentioned earlier, the point of collecting your debt is to get you to make payments to the Treasury Department, the organization who handles the money side of tax returns and payments.
+As we mentioned earlier, the point of collecting your debt is to get you to make payments to the Treasury Department, the organization that handles the money side of tax returns and payments.

 Asking you to email gift cards is a blatant scam and far, far outside the IRS guidelines for fair debt collection.